Sa3dy/WileyDownMergePDF/README.md

 It's a simple console app(Written in JAVA) that help you to download books from http://onlinelibrary.wiley.com/ but in 1 pdf file.
 # USAGE
 java -jar WileyDownMergePDF.jar
-then paste book url from: http://onlinelibrary.wiley.com/
+\n then paste book url from: http://onlinelibrary.wiley.com/